-Special education, STEM, high ability and college and career preparatory are just some of the types of education that students and parents involved with Gary schools have from which to choose.
+Special education, STEM, STEAM, high-ability and college and career preparatory are just some of the types of education that students and parents involved with Gary schools have from which to choose.
 In addition to these curricula, Gary Community Schools offer outside the classroom programs like literacy initiatives to provide assistance to students struggling with a specific subject matter.
 At GCSC, our staff and faculty work hard to make sure that every Gary student succeeds.

 The Gary Community School Corporation offers its high-ability students a rigorous curriculum to ensure they are ready to compete academically on a national level, providing an emphasis on college preparedness.

 STEAM brings together diverse academic & professional practices under one umbrella focused on innovation and creativity.
 This integrated approach is enriched when parents and community members to share their expertise.
 We are excited to be bringing this new eye-opening curriculum to our middle school students starting in the 2018-19 school year.

 The Gary Community School Corporation provides students of all grade levels with challenging curricula to help keep Gary children academically competitive with those throughout the state of Indiana.